 #1 Determine the project scope –

-Your performance is already well perceived with the client.
+Your performance is already well perceived by the client.
 It is likely that the RFP is just a formality.
 Emphasize the technical requirements that are necessary to facilitate project transition and successful development.
 These skills ought to be your expertise.

 #2 Influence the pricing model –

-Your cost model may be ideal for the client to continue saving money or to scale resources without significant increase in cost.
+Your cost model may be ideal for the client to continue saving money or to scale resources without a significant increase in cost.
 Influence cost requirements to mirror your current contract or perhaps better terms for your organization.

 #3 Number of Awards –

 Perhaps the RFP can offer more than one contract.
 Increasing the number of winners means you have a higher chance of being one of them.
 Heads up!
 It also has implications for vendor partnership and competition for subsequent RFP processes.